shiningdota/Finetuning-LLM-to-GGUF-for-Daily-Usage/README.md

 2. Use application like LM Studio, AnythingLLM, koboldcpp, etc.

 ## Hardware Benchmark
-I make a benchmark for some device.
+I make a benchmark for some device (Remember, results may vary in your hardware!).
 During testing/benchmark, I used [LM Studio](https://lmstudio.ai/) for inference, and using a prompt "Berikan tiga tips untuk tetap sehat".
 Here's the results:
 1. GPU1 AMD Radeon RX 6600 (vulkan): 49Token/s
 2. GPU2 Nvidia RTX 3050 4GB Laptop (CUDA): 21.64Token/s
 3. CPU AMD Ryzen 3 3300X @4.45GHz: 11.11Token/s
-Remember, results may vary in your hardware!

 Also incase if you want to know the computer specs that i used:
 1. AMD Ryzen 3 3300X @4.45GHz